Sanora-India-Pvt-Ltd/Subject_mastery_backend/FRIEND_API_DOCUMENTATION.md

 **Notes:**
 - Only returns requests with `pending` status
 - Requests are sorted by creation date (newest first)
-- Requests to blocked users are automatically excluded
+- Requests to blocked users are automatically excluded (checks both `blockedUsers` and `social.blockedUsers`)
-- Includes detailed receiver information
+- Includes detailed receiver information (name, profileImage, email, bio, location)
+- Receiver data is populated from nested profile structure

 ---